TylerWon/chat-rooms/README.md

 # Chat Rooms

+## Overview

-This is a text-based chat application that allows users to communicate with other users in one of several chat rooms.
+This is a simple real-time chat application that allows multiple users to communicate in chat rooms.
+Each user can choose a name, join a room, send and receive messages, and exit when they’re done.
+Messages are timestamped so participants can follow the conversation context.

+## Features

+- Set your name to identify yourself in conversations.
+- Join a specific chat room to connect with others.
+- Send messages to everyone in the room.
+- See messages from other participants, along with the time they were sent.
+- Exit the application cleanly.

 ## Set-up